jupyterhub/jupyterhub-deploy-docker/README.md

 `.env` file.

 ```
+# Setting in the .env file
 DOCKER_CONTAINER_IMAGE=jupyter/scipy-notebook:2d878db5cbff
 ```

-You can either change this value in the `.env` file, or you can override it by setting the `DOCKER_CONTAINER_IMAGE` variable to a different Notebook image in the environment where you launch JupyterHub.
+To use a different notebook server image, you can either change the desired container image value in the `.env` file, or you can override it by setting the `DOCKER_CONTAINER_IMAGE` variable to a different Notebook image in the environment where you launch JupyterHub.
 For example, the following setting would be used to spawn single-user pyspark notebook servers: